Discovering gravitationally lensed gravitational waves: predicted rates, candidate selection, and localization with the Vera Rubin Observatory: Introduction

-Turning to the nature of the lenses themselves, we have known for over a decade that the optical depth to strong lensing as defined by a magnification threshold such as $\mu>10$ spans galaxies, groups and clusters of galaxies \citep{Hilbert2008}, with the latest calibrations being consistent with lenses in each decade of mass spanning $10^{12}\le M_{200}\le10^{15}\,\rm M_\odot$ contributing approximately equally to the optical depth \citep{Robertson2020}.
-The scaling of lensing probability with magnification at the levels relevant to multiple image formation in the strong lensing regime is well defined analytically as $dp/d\mu\propto\mu^{-3}$ and -- importantly -- independent of the lens mass \citep{Blandford1986}.
-Consequently \citeauthor{Hilbert2008} and \citeauthor{Robertson2020}s' results persists at all magnifications of $\mu>2$.
 The relationship between lens magnification and image multiplicity is less well defined, as it depends on the relationship between the mass and the density profile slope of lenses.
-Nevertheless, the basic idea was sketched by \cite{Turner1984} and is still valid today despite significant observational progress in the intervening years \citep[e.g.][]{Smith2001a,Gavazzi03,Sand04,Smith2009,Richard2010,Umetsu2016,Fox2021}.
-In a nutshell, galaxy clusters tend to have shallower density profiles than individual galaxies and therefore the former are less efficient than the latter at forming multiple images of background objects at low magnification, typically $2\leq\mu\leq10$.
+The basic idea was sketched by \cite{Turner1984} and is still valid today \citep[e.g.][]{Smith2001a,Gavazzi03,Sand04,Smith2009,Richard2010,Umetsu2016,Fox2021}.
+Briefly, galaxy clusters tend to have shallower density profiles than individual galaxies and therefore the former are less efficient than the latter at forming multiple images of background objects at low magnification, typically $2<\mu\lesssim10$.
 However, clusters still contribute their ``fair share'' of the optical depth at low magnification, they just do so by forming a single image.
 This is important in the context of predicting rates of and searching for gravitationally lensed GWs.
-In particular, a currently un-constrained and potentially significant fraction of the optical depth to lens magnifications of $2<\mu<10$ does not contribute to multiple image formation.
-Moreover, as highlighted by the large magnifications suffered by both Supernova Refsdal \citep{Kelly2015} and iPTF16geu \citep{Goobar2017}, searching for high magnification strong lensing requires consideration of lenses spanning galaxies, groups and clusters and not just a focus on clusters.
-In summary, there is an urgent need for an approach to predicting populations of lensed GWs and lensed explosive transients in general that integrates the full range of lens masses in a self-consistent manner.
-Ideally this would also include a full description of the covariance of lens mass and density profile shape, in order to capture the relationship between magnification, image multiplicity and lens mass and cross-section.
+In particular, a currently un-constrained and potentially significant fraction of the optical depth to lens magnifications of $2<\mu\lesssim10$ does not contribute to multiple image formation.
+Conversely, as highlighted by resolved confirmed strongly lensed supernova discoveries \citep{Kelly2015,Goobar2017,Goobar2022}, searching for high magnification strong lensing requires consideration of lenses spanning galaxies, groups and clusters and not just a focus on clusters.